flyinggrizzly/mobile-suits-in-the-black/content/resistance.md

 enemies.
 Your work is as much about finding the common ground with each other so so you can stand strong together as it is to fight the Stampede.

-## Creating your Resistance
+## Creating your Resistance and Enemy

-When it comes time to begin your game, you will need to define your Resistance, and the Stampede, or Enemy.
+When it comes time to begin your game, you will need to define your Resistance, and your Enemy.
 These two entities are very closely intertwined--where one fights for peoples' freedoms, the other crushes a tight fist.
 They won't always be polar opposites, and there may be some uncomfortable similarities... but they are _always_ in conversation with each other.

 For now, don't worry about the Resistance sponsor factions--there will probably be places where their values differ from the Resistance, and that's good and interesting.
-This first step is about defining what you as players think is the evil of the Stampede, the rightness of the Resistance, and the grey in between.
+This first step is about defining what you as players think is the evil of the Enemy, the rightness of the Resistance, and the grey in between.

 ### Who are the Enemy?